World Happiness Report: 2013 report

+Happiness of the young and old

+Country rankings for the young and the old are quite different, and systematically so, underscoring the fact that convergence between the two halves of Europe has been driven mainly by the rising happiness of the young.
+Countries ranking highest for the old are generally countries with high overall rankings, but include several where the young have recently fared very poorly.

 Criticism

 Metrics

-Critics have pointed out the difference between evaluations and experiences of wellbeing.
+Critics have pointed out the difference between evaluations and experiences of well-being.
 For instance Colombia came 37th in the 2018 World Happiness Report rankings but first by daily emotional experience in Gallup's Positive Experience Index.
-The inconsistencies in the results of different happiness measurement surveys have also been noted, for instance, a Pew survey of 43 countries in 2014 (which excluded most of Europe) had Mexico, Israel and Venezuela finishing first, second and third.
+The inconsistencies in the results of different happiness measurement surveys have also been noted, for instance, a Pew survey of 43 countries in 2014 (which excluded most of Europe) had Mexico, Israel, and Venezuela finishing first, second and third.
 Others point out that the variables of interest used by the World Happiness Report are more appropriate for measuring national-level rather than individual-level happiness.

 Methodology

-The World Happiness Report's use of a single item indicator measure of subjective well-being is fundamentally different from more traditional Index approaches which use a range of indicators such as the United Nations' Human Development Index, the OECD Better Life Index of 2011, or the Social Progress Index of 2013.
-There has also been an on-going debate regarding single-item and multi-item scales as measures of life satisfaction.
+The World Happiness Report's use of a single-item indicator of subjective well-being is fundamentally different from more traditional Index approaches which use a range of indicators such as the United Nations' Human Development Index, the OECD Better Life Index of 2011, or the Social Progress Index of 2013.
+There has also been an ongoing debate regarding single-item and multi-item scales as measures of life satisfaction.

-The idea that subjective well-being can be captured by a survey has also been contested by economists, who have identified that people’s assessments of their happiness can be affected by the way in which, for example, their country’s education system grades exams, and that survey questions on subjective wellbeing are affected by response styles.
+The idea that subjective well-being can be captured by a survey has also been contested by economists, who have identified that people’s assessments of their happiness can be affected by how, for example, their country’s education system grades exams, and that survey questions on subjective well-being are affected by response styles.

+Legitimacy

+In 2014, British journalist Michael Booth questioned the legitimacy of the Nordic countries' freedom and happiness rankings in his book The Almost Nearly Perfect People.
+In it, he criticizes Denmark's environmental footprint and notes that the taxes and personal debt levels among its citizens are the highest in the world.
+He also writes that in Finland, the most common type of prescription medications in the country are antipsychotic.
+He also points out the country's high alcohol consumption, murder, and suicide rates.
+Further, he argues that he doesn't think the Danes were the world's happiest people, but instead described them as the "most satisfied".